 - November 20 for students who will complete the required courses in the fall.

-Failure to submit materials on time will delay the program approval decision and may jeopardize your status with the Graduate College if you have taken over 15 hours prior to Level II admission.
+Failure to submit materials on time will delay the program approval decision and may jeopardize your status with the Graduate College.
 It is very important that you take responsibility for having allmaterials in on time.

 Program approval decisions for fall will be made within three (3) weeks after the deadline for submission of materials.
 Admission decisions will be mailed to each candidate.

-If you are admitted to the program at the second level, It is important for you to contact your advisor as soon as you have been admitted and work closely with him or her throughout your program to help with course scheduling, research paper and comprehensive exam requirements, and other pertinent information about the program.
+If program approval status is granted, It is important for you to contact your advisor as soon as you have been admitted and work closely with him or her throughout your program to help with course scheduling, research paper and comprehensive exam requirements, and other pertinent information about the program.

 Program Exit Requirements

 In addition to taking comprehensive exams and completing a research paper, all students in the program must complete exit requirements prior to graduation.
 You should begin working on these requirements early in the program and document them as they are completed.
 These requirements reinforce what we believe all future counselors need: high levels of personal and professional development and sensitivity to diversity.